rfmaynard/Accel-MagnetoMeter/README.md

 ![](https://github.com/rfmaynard/Accel-MagnetoMeter/blob/master/images/budgetcut.png)

 Firstly, you will need to acquire certain parts in order to complete this project.
-Shown above is the price break down for each component you will need for this project.
-You may not need all of them listed above but I have provided a series
+Shown above is the price break down for each component you might need for this project.
+You may not need all of them listed above but it is everything I was required to use to get the project to completion.

 ### Time